wasabipesto/themis/experiments/peanutgallery/README.md

 A fun, lighthearted web application and API for getting advice from the "peanut gallery" - a group of characters who give their thoughts on prediction markets using different ML approaches.

+Requires some data from the sibling `embeddings` experiment in order to build the models for use.
+As an experiment this was mostly vibe-coded and is not explicitly supported.

 ## Usage

 ### Web Interface